 Day trading is a high-risk trading style in which you purchase and sell financial securities on the same day.
 Unlike standard investors who buy and own financial assets for lengthy periods, day traders speculate on the price of financial assets without actually owning them.
 Since trades are open and closed intraday, they aim for small price moves.

 Rule 1: You’ll Need to Abide by the Pattern Day Trader Rule

 You’re considered a pattern day trader by the Financial Industry Regulatory Authority (FINRA) if you execute four or more trades in a five-day period.
 Pattern day traders must have 6% of these trades in the same margin account for that same five-day period.

 Certain day trading brokers might have different requirements to qualify you as a pattern day trader.
-Contact your agency to determine the exact rules for pattern day trading before opening an account.
+Contact your agency to determine the exact pattern day trading rules before opening an account.

 Example: You participate in a broker’s day trading courses for pattern day trading and the broker can give you an account to complete your training.
-Pattern day traders must maintain a minimum account equity of $25,000 and are always bound by margin.
+The pattern day trader rule states you must maintain a minimum account equity of $25,000 and are always bound by margin.

 Rule 2: Day Trading Accounts Operate on Margin

 Margin means you not only leverage your own funds but with extra funds that you borrow from your broker.

 These funds offer you greater buying power, and you can aim for more significant returns.
 However, the inherent risk involved in margin trading means that one bad trade can result in a severe loss of your own funds.
 For example: